How Obamacare Affects Unemployed Massachusetts Residents

 If you do choose COBRA coverage, you'll get another 60-day special enrollment period after your COBRA coverage ends; this gives you time to switch to an Obamacare plan.

 Marketplace insurance plans.
 As mentioned above, you can go to Massachusetts Health Connector to compare features and costs for a variety of insurance plans.
-Because you are unemployed, you will probably qualify for lower monthly premiums and reduced out-of-pocket costs, based on your income and family size.
+Because you are unemployed, you will probably qualify for tax credits to lower your monthly premiums, based on your income and family size.
 If your income is very low, you may end up paying very little -- or nothing at all -- for coverage.
 For more information, see the additional resources listed below.

 Medicaid and the Children’s Health Insurance Program (CHIP).
 These government sponsored programs provide free or very low-cost coverage to millions of Americans with limited incomes.
 You can learn the coverage thresholds and apply for these programs through Massachusetts's Medicaid or Massachusetts CHIP office, or find out whether you are eligible when you fill out an application at Massachusetts Health Connector.

 Other private insurance plans.
 You may purchase a private health insurance plan directly from an insurance company or through a broker; some of these plans may be available outside of open enrollment periods.
 This may be an expensive option with limited benefits, so compare your options carefully.

 For more information, see Private Plans Outside the Marketplace on Healthcare.gov.